withastro/docs/src/pages/en/guides/cms/contentful.md

 </ul>
 ```

-You can find more fetching options in the [contentful.js documentation](https://contentful.github.io/contentful.js/contentful/9.1.34/ContentfulClientAPI.html).
+You can find more querying options in the [contentful.js documentation](https://contentful.github.io/contentful.js/contentful/9.1.34/ContentfulClientAPI.html).

 **References**